Porcupine ray: Human interactions

 Despite not having a sting, the porcupine ray is capable of injuring humans with its many sharp thorns.
 It is reportedly bold and tolerant of being approached closely underwater.
 The tough, thorny skin of this ray, made into a form of leather called shagreen, had many historical uses.
 In particular, it was used to cover the hilts of various melee weapons, as its extremely rough texture prevented slippage during battle.
 For example, the Japanese deemed it the only species whose skin was acceptable for covering sword grips.
 The Malayans used it to cover shields.
 The skin was also used ornamentally, such as by the Chinese, who dyed it and ground down the thorns to yield a mottled pattern.
 The native inhabitants of Funafuti Atoll used dried portions of the ray's tail as a rasp-like tool.

 Presently, the porcupine ray is caught incidentally in trawls, tangle nets, and beach seines.
 Its skin continues to be highly valued, while the meat and cartilage may also be used.
 In the Farasan Islands and some other places in the Red Sea, its liver is eaten as a seasonal dish.
 However, the economic importance of this ray is limited by how difficult it is to handle.
 The multispecies coastal fisheries that catch the porcupine ray are largely unregulated, which seems to have resulted in its dramatic decline or local extinction in the Bay of Bengal, the Gulf of Thailand, and likely elsewhere in its range.
 Potential additional threats to this species include habitat degradation from coastal development, and depletion of its food supply from overfishing.
-As a result, the International Union for Conservation of Nature has assessed it as vulnerable.
+As a result, the International Union for Conservation of Nature has assessed it as endangered.